Posted on Leave a comment

 Many of our extracts are infused for weeks, not hours.

-This slow process allows plant compounds to migrate naturally into the oil without degradation.
+As a result, this slow process lets plant compounds migrate naturally into the oil without degradation, producing a richer, more complete extract.

 Our Commitment